aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 ```

-- Create Instance of ServiceMonitor using below yaml :
+- Create below yaml definition of the Custom Resource to create Instance of ServiceMonitor:

 ```execute